MoseleyBioinformaticsLab/MESSES/_sources/controlled_vocabulary.rst.txt

 Just know that for most keywords in `JSON Schema <https://json-schema.org/understanding-json-schema/>`_ it is acceptable to put a string value in place of the proper type, and that this is done to support the tabular form of the controlled vocabulary as described below.
+A best attempt has been made to support most of the features of JSON Schema, but not everything has been tested or is guarenteed to work.
+If you find an error or something you would like to be added then please open an `issue <https://github.com/MoseleyBioinformaticsLab/MESSES/issues>`_ on GitHub.

 Controlled Vocabulary (Second Layer) - Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~